annagergaly/deep-learning-friend-recommendation/README.md

 ```
 docker run --rm -it dl:friend_recommendation bash
 ```
 In the container run jupyter-lab to open the notebook, jupyter lab can be accessed from the host on port 8887.

 ```
 jupyter-lab --ip 0.0.0.0 --port 8887 --no-browser --allow-root
 ```

+Training and evaluation is done in the Friend_recommendation.ipynb notebook.
+For the entire pipeline run the notebook all the way through.

+For training, to train the deep learning models use the train_model function, to train the baseline solution run train_baseline_all_graphs.

+For evaluation, run the Evaluation section of the notebook.